pejmanN/KeyVaultTerraform/README.md

    cd terraform
    terraform init
    ```

+   NOTE: in this proj u can change dir to E:\TestProject\_Azure\KeyVault-Terraform\KeyVaultTerraform\terraform>

-   This downloads required providers and sets up the backend.
+   This downloads required providers (e.g., azurerm for Azure). and sets up the backend.
 The initialization process prepares your working directory for other Terraform commands.

 3. **Review the Terraform Plan**